 If we go back to the Fernando Henrique Cardoso administration (1995 - 2003), we see the same practice of buying votes in the House of Representatives.

 In the Brazilian congress, therefore, we have established the trade of buying and selling votes, an old and accepted custom produced by a political system firmly rooted in corruptocracy, manifesting itself through the crimes of active and passive corruption.
-Now, with the rejection of the charge against interim president Michel Temer9, which took place on August 02, 2017, the House of Representatives also commits (morally) the crime of obstruction of justice10, since it is preventing the Federal Supreme Court from investigating the president of the republic for the crime of corruption.
+With the rejection of the charge against interim president Michel Temer9 on August 02, 2017, the House of Representatives also committed (morally) the crime of obstruction of justice10, since it prevented the Federal Supreme Court from investigating the president of the republic for the crime of corruption.

 This entire corruption scheme, which we Brazilians know so well, can be summed up in the words of professor Barry Smith from the University of Pittsburgh, (USA): "The Brazilian political system not only encourages corruption, but depends on it for its functioning"11.